UshnishChowdhury/project-work-simulation/README.md

   - ~~Making a voltage divider circuit to measure pcc voltage and have live plotting.~~
   - ~~Using a potentiometer for reference active power control.~~
   - Adding a button for enabling/disabling inverter output and/or resetting software protection.
+  - Checking bi-directionality of converters, feeding one converter with another.

 - Interface:
   - ~~Figuring out simulink blocks for interfacing with the microcontroller.~~